robmoffat/k9/docs/sprints/sprint_002.md

 Also, it was *really hard* to figure out theming:  it's best to download something like [lanyan](http://lanyon.getpoole.com) and use this as a base for your `gh-pages` branch, adding your content on top.

-### Straight Markdown

-However, after a lot of messing with this, I don't really see the advantage over straightforwardly keeping all the docs in markdown in github, and linking to them from the README.md file.

-This seems perfectly adequate for now - all I need is a few index pages.

 ## Vision Documentation

 A lot of the material about Kite9 is looking kind of old, and actually, I don't really want to keep it.
 What I need is to clearly explain:

-1. The Shortcomings of existing tools
+1. The Shortcomings of existing tools   DONE
 2. Why Kite9 addresses these shortcomings.
+DONE
 3. Why this is credible.
 4. What these tools empower, in terms of further functionality.
 5. Why this has a strong business case.